 In fact, you might want to write more than one title and then choose one when you’re done with your article.

-If you want help writing viral headlines, check out Hack My Headlines Toolkit, a resource I created that has tons of viral headline formulas and done-for-you templates.
+If you want help writing viral headlines, check out Hack My Headlines Toolkit, a resource I created with tons of viral headline formulas and done-for-you templates.